inasafe/inasafe-doc/docs/source/training/socialisation/overview.rst

 - how many people will need to be evacuated and sheltered;
 - which schools will be closed;
 - which hospitals can still take patients; and
-- which roads will be closed?
+- which roads are blocked?

 Conceptually |project_name| combines one exposure layer (e.g. location of buildings) with one hazard scenario (e.g. flooding footprint) and returns a spatial impact layer along with textual statistical summary and action questions.

 |project_name| is framed around questions such as: